HiReach-Project/congestion-tracing-standalone/README.md

             "predicted_date": "2020-08-19T17:07:33.478200Z"
         }
     ```
-    `predicted_value` represents the predicted number of devices to be inside the perimeter of a circle
+    `predicted_value` - represents the predicted number of devices (users) to be inside the perimeter of a circle
     of radius `11` meters and the center at `44.4133671, 26.1630280` at date `2020-08-19T17:07:33.478200Z`
-    `predicted_date` represents the future date for which the prediction has been made.
+    `predicted_date` - represents the future date for which the prediction has been made.

 ### Post device location